EvictionEngland3 January 202613 min read

 Judge's Decision

 After hearing both sides, the judge makes a decision.
-For mandatory grounds (like Ground 8 with 2+ months arrears), the judge must grant possession if the conditions are met.
+For mandatory grounds such as Ground 8, the judge must grant possession if the post-May 2026 arrears threshold is met at the notice date and hearing.
 For discretionary grounds, the judge decides what's reasonable.

 County Court Possession Hearing